-UWS 9.07 Committee on Faculty Rights and Responsibilities.
+FPP 9.07 Committee on Faculty Rights and Responsibilities

 - A. When a faculty member appeals a disciplinary action to the committee, the committee shall: - 1.
 Conduct fact-finding hearings if requested by the faculty member or by the provost or if deemed necessary by the committee; - 2.
-Make recommendations to the chancellor concerning the validity of the appeal. - B. When a faculty member appeals dismissal, the committee shall under UWS 4.03 serve as the standing committee to hear and act on the case, except for cases involving allegations of misconduct in scholarly research in which the Hearing

-Committee on Misconduct in Scholarly Research shall be the standing committee, under Faculty Document 867a.
+Make recommendations to the chancellor concerning the validity of the appeal. - B. When a faculty member appeals dismissal, the committee shall under UWS 4.03 serve as the standing committee to hear and act on the case, except for cases involving allegations of misconduct in scholarly research in which the Hearing Committee on Misconduct in Scholarly Research shall be the standing committee, under Faculty Document 867a.
+For the purposes of Wis.
+Stats. s.
+36.115(4)(b), this panel serves the role of impartial hearing officer.

-UWS 9.08 CFRR Hearings
+FPP 9.08 CFRR Hearings